Persian Empire Royal Line

 Darius I 521-486 B.C.

-Cyrus the Great other son ( Bardiya) secrectly murdered by Cambyses II.
+Cyrus the Great other son ( Bardiya) possibly secrectly murdered by Cambyses II.

 Magi priest Guamata pretended to be Bardiya while Cambyses II away in Egypt.